piro-s/piro-s/index.md

 ### motion_pi

 Setting up motion with email notification, saving the captured video on git in a password-protected archive and external access (via openvnp).
 For more details see [motion_pi](https://github.com/piro-s/motion_pi).

+### Bonfire

+Modernization of the night light bought on Ali in the form of a bonfire from Dark Souls.
+For more details see [bonfire](https://github.com/piro-s/bonfire).